asokraju/ccdm_questions_library/quiz_app/iOS_INPUT_BUG_TODO.md

-# iOS Input Runtime Error - Investigation and Solutions
+# iOS Input Runtime Error - RESOLVED ✅

+## Solution: Use iOS-Compatible UI Elements

+The issue was resolved by completely avoiding native HTML input elements on iOS devices.
+Instead, we use a custom component that:
+- On iOS: Shows a native prompt() dialog
+- On non-iOS: Uses a click-to-edit div approach

+This bypasses all iOS Safari input focus issues.

+---

+# Original Investigation and Solutions

 ## Problem Description
 When clicking on the input field in the UserSelector component on iOS Safari, we get: